 Sweet Sleep: Nighttime and Naptime Strategies for the Breastfeeding Family by La Leche League International is great.
 The publisher’s description says it all: “It’s 4 A.M.
 You’ve nursed your baby five times throughout the night.
 You’re beyond exhausted.
 But where can you breastfeed safely when you might fall asleep?
 You’ve heard that your bed is dangerous for babies.
 Or is it?
 Is there a way to reduce the risk?
 Does life really have to be this hard?
 No, it doesn’t.
 Sweet Sleep is within reach.
 This invaluable resource will help you.”

-Sad Dog Happy Dog: How Poor Posture Affects Your Child’s Health and What You Can Do About It by Kathleen Porter is a wonderful book.
+Healthy Posture for Babies and Children by Kathleen Porter is a wonderful book.
 It’s a sobering look at what infant “furniture” and other modern practices do to our children.
 It also gives us easy advice about how to help.

 Reflexes, Learning and Behavior: A Window Into The Child’s Mind: A Non-Invasive Approach to Solving Learning & Behavior Problems by Sally Goddard is a concise guide to primitave reflexes, the development of postural control, brain development and the senses.
 It’s readable and well organized – a must for every infant practitioner’s library.